Crime prevention through environmental design: 1980s

 By the 1980s, the defensible space prescriptions of the 1970s were determined to have mixed effectiveness.
-They worked best in residential settings, especially in settings where the residents were relatively free to respond to cues to increase social interaction.
+They worked best in residential settings, especially where residents were relatively free to respond to cues to increase social interaction.
 Defensible space design tools were observed to be marginally effective in institutional and commercial settings.
-As a result, Newman and others moved to improve defensible space, adding CPTED based features.
-They also deemphasised less effective aspects of defensible space.
+As a result, Newman and others moved to improve defensible space, adding CPTED-based features.
+They also deemphasized less effective aspects of defensible space.
 Contributions to the advance of CPTED in the 1980s included: